Frogs and Toads of Pennsylvania

 The Spring Peeper’s call is one of the first sign of spring.
 For a small frog, it has a loud call.
 The Spring Peeper has a noticeable X on its back that makes it easy to identify.

 The Midland, Upland, and New Jersey Chorus frogs appear very similar.
 The Upland Chorus frog’s stripes on their back can be broken while the other two’s stripes are usually not broken besides sometimes the middle.
 The Midland is located more at the western state line while the Upland lives in more South-central Pennsylvania.
 New Jersey Cricket Frog is located in the East.

-The Fowler’s Toad and the American Toad look very much a like but there are some differences in the back of the head.
+The Fowler’s Toad and the American Toad look very much a like but there are some differences in the back of the head and on their belly.

 The American Toad’s parotid gland is separated from the cranial crest while the Fowler’s Toad’s touches.

 The Eastern Spadefoot toad is the only Spadefoot toad in the state.
-If a toad has a spade on its rear foot, then its this toad.
+They live most of their life underground.